carbon-language/carbon-lang/docs/design/generics/details.md

 body in parameters or constraints of the interface being extended.

 ```
-// A type can implement `ConvertibleTo` many times, using
+// A type can implement `ConvertibleTo` many times,
-// different values of `T`.
+// using different values of `T`.
 interface ConvertibleTo(T:! type) { ... }

 // A type can only implement `PreferredConversion` once.
 interface PreferredConversion {
   let AssociatedFacet:! type;
+  // `extend` is in the body of an `interface`
+  // definition.
+This allows extending an expression
+  // that uses an associated facet.
   extend ConvertibleTo(AssociatedFacet);
 }
 ```